guiireal/guiireal/README.md

 As a data analyst/engineer: Development of own business intelligence platforms, from client interview, data warehouse and data mart design, ETL routines construction, OLAP cubes, performance indicators (KPIs) and dashboards/graphics with open-source libraries or Power BI.
 Solid experience in SQL, optimization and performance and scalable database projection.
 Experience in data-analytics, using Python in conjunction with libraries such as Pandas, SciPy and NumPy.

-As a technical leader: Leading technical teams and systems life cycle, using agile methodologies (Scrum and XP), performing constant code-reviews, making strategic decisions about the use of technologies, aiming at costs and quality in delivery.
+As a tech lead: Leading technical teams and systems life cycle, using agile methodologies (Scrum and XP), performing constant code-reviews, making strategic decisions about the use of technologies, aiming at costs and quality in delivery.
 Using technical and non-technical communication, according to the profile of each person.

 Portfolio: https://guiireal.com